vectorgrp/sil-kit/docs/usage/demos.rst

          This simulation run is repeated <K> times and averages over all runs are calculated.
 Results for average runtime, speedup (virtual time/runtime), throughput (data size/runtime), message rate (count/runtime) including the standard deviation are printed.
-         The demo uses PubSub controllers with the same topic for the message exchange, so each participant broadcasts the messages to all other participants.
+         The demo uses publish/subscribe controllers with the same topic for the message exchange, so each participant broadcasts the messages to all other participants.
 The configuration file ``DemoBenchmarkDomainSocketsOff.silkit.yaml`` can be used to disable domain socket usage for more realistic timings of TCP/IP traffic.
 With ``DemoBenchmarkTCPNagleOff.silkit.yaml``, Nagle's algorithm and domain sockets are switched off.
-         The demo can be wrapped in helper scripts to run parameter scans, e.g., for performance analysis regarding differen message sizes.
+         The demo can be wrapped in helper scripts to run parameter scans, e.g., for performance analysis regarding different message sizes.
 See ``\Demos\Benchmark\msg-size-scaling\Readme.md`` and
          ``Demos\Benchmark\performance-diff\Readme.md`` for further information.